Following Boris Johnson’s resignation in July, a new Conservative Party leader and prime minister will be chosen by 5 September.

 Your email address will be used by Simply Business so that we can send you the latest guides, offers and tips.
 You can unsubscribe from these emails at any time.
 For more information, check out the Simply Business privacy policy.

-A new Prime Minister will have plenty of housing issues to deal with, from the construction of new homes to cladding regulations.
+The new prime minister will have plenty of housing issues to deal with, from the construction of new homes to cladding regulations.

-But what will they need to consider when it comes to the rental market?
+But what will Liz Truss need to consider when it comes to the rental market?

 The government recently published its long-awaited white paper on rental reforms.
 It’s pledged to remove Section 21 evictions, encourage pet ownership in rental properties, introduce a rental sector ombudsman, and more.